nikunicke/lem_in/README.md

 # Lem-In

 Lem-in is an algorithmic project that requires us to find the maximum flow in a graph with both edge **and** vertex capacities.
-In addition to finding the maximum flow, a set number of elements should be sent trough the graph using the paths found while figuring out the maximum flow.
+In addition to finding the maximum flow, a number of elements should be sent trough the graph using the paths found while figuring out the maximum flow.

 ## Usage
 - Makefile rules: